nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Shows a list of all tasks in the task list.<br>
 Format: `list`<br>

-> The list of tasks will be sorted accoding to priority level from 1 to 3
+> All tasks will appear in the task list, and tasks will appear in the calendar as well.

 Example:
 * `list`<br>
   Shows a list of all tasks in the task list.

+### 2.3.1 Natural ordering of tasks

+> Sorting occurs automatically in Task Manager after every action.
+First, completed tasks will be sent to the bottom of the list.
+Then, tasks are sorted by priority, with highest priority tasks at the top of the list.
+Afterwards, tasks are sorted by their end time, then start time, then alphabetized by description.

 ### 2.4.
 Editing a task : `edit`